Wlzzzz-del/Awesome_Quantum_Machine_Learning_and_Communication/README.md

-### Quantum Distributed Consensus
+[comment]: ### Quantum Distributed Consensus
-[1] A closer look at quantum distributed consensus, Proc.
+[comment]:[1] A closer look at quantum distributed consensus, Proc.
 32nd ACM Symp.
 Parallelism Algorithms Architectures, Jul.
 2020.

-### Quantum Interface Problem in Quantum Network
+[comment]:### Quantum Interface Problem in Quantum Network
-These include problems such as information transfer and entanglement between matter quabits on nodes and photons.[1]
+[comment]:These include problems such as information transfer and entanglement between matter quabits on nodes and photons.[1]

-[1] Quantum Communication: From Fundamentals to Recent  Trends, Challenges and Open Problems
+[comment]:[1] Quantum Communication: From Fundamentals to Recent  Trends, Challenges and Open Problems

-### Low Robustness of Quantum Devices
+[comment]:### Low Robustness of Quantum Devices
-The quantum devices available currently are not sophisticated enough to generate qubits with very high generation rate and to maintain their quantum properties long enough.
+[comment]:The quantum devices available currently are not sophisticated enough to generate qubits with very high generation rate and to maintain their quantum properties long enough.

-### Loss of Entangled States and Quantum Data
+[comment]:### Loss of Entangled States and Quantum Data
-The current transport layer protocols discard entangled states and quantum data under congestion.
+[comment]:The current transport layer protocols discard entangled states and quantum data under congestion.

-### Advanced Quantum Retransmission Protocols
+[comment]:### Advanced Quantum Retransmission Protocols
-Existing protocols rerquire two successful transmissions to complete data sharing, even in scenarios without any packet loss.
+[comment]:Existing protocols rerquire two successful transmissions to complete data sharing, even in scenarios without any packet loss.